 Books on the Move: The Traveling Lighthouse Library

-A little weary after the demands of the watch, she still felt too restless for sleep.
-She headed to the lighthouse quarters and went up the narrow stairs.
-A traveling lighthouse library waited for her on the second floor.
-After making a selection, she lit the kindling in her sitting room fireplace.
-Bel settled down in a comfortable chair.
+Tired after the demands of the watch, she still felt too restless for sleep.
+Bel headed to the lighthouse quarters and went up the narrow stairs.
+In the tower room, a traveling lighthouse library waited for her.
+After making a selection, she lit the kindling in her sitting room fireplace and settled down in a comfortable chair.
 It was a wonderful feeling to become immersed in a good book after the demands of the early morning watch.

 Bel Sinclair (you can meet Bel in my book, Mystery Shores) was not alone in her appreciation of books.
 Many lighthouse keepers and their families looked forward to reading after finishing the demanding duties at a light station.

 There were no instant downloads of digital books or quick shipping from a major online retailer.
-At a remote lighthouse in those days, the nearest library or bookshop might be at least a hundred miles away.
+At a remote lighthouse in those days, many miles and a stormy sea often separated lightkeepers from the nearest library or bookshop.

 Recognizing the need, the U.S. Lighthouse Establishment came up with an ingenious idea.
 To provide inspiration and encouragement, they introduced the traveling lighthouse library in 1876.
-Made of dove-tailed wood with brass fittings, the library box was well-built, tough and beautiful to lightkeepers hungry for quality entertainment.
+Made of dove-tailed wood with brass fittings, the library box was well-built, tough, and beautiful to see for lightkeepers hungry for quality entertainment.

 In 1885, there were about 380 portable libraries.
 With this many boxes switched between lighthouses, all those living at isolated light stations were assured of new material coming their way.
 Everyone looked forward to opening the new traveling library when it arrived.
 It was like having Christmas every three months.